Why Do NFL Referees Have Numbers on Their Uniforms?

 How many game officials are on the field?

-There are seven officials on the field for each game.
+There are seven officials on the field for each NFL game.
+Here’s a quick breakdown of the role of each official during NFL games.

-Also called the down judge, the head linesman stands at one end of the line of scrimmage and watches for pre-snap penalties, including offsides or encroachment.
+Also called the down judge, the head linesman stands at one end of the line of scrimmage and watches for pre-snap penalties.
+The head linesman is usually the one throwing flags for offsides or encroachment penalties.

 The line judge stands on the opposite end of the line of scrimmage from the head linesman.
 He helps identify penalties that occur before the snap.